PurpleKingdomGames/indigo-website/indigodocs/topics/assets.md

 def setup(assetCollection: AssetCollection, dice: Dice): Startup[StartupErrors, StartupData]
 ```

-The idea of this function is to give you an opportunity to do some light processing or preparation before you game starts (or re-starts), and this process can succeed or fail.
+The idea of this function is to give you an opportunity to do some light processing or preparation before your game starts (or re-starts), and this process can succeed or fail.
 The `Dice` provides a random element, and the `AssetCollection` gives you your _one and only_ opportunity to directly access asset data directly.

 As previously mentioned, this is particularly useful for reading plain text files and parsing them.